Darakshii/House-Price-Prediction/README.md

 # House Price Prediction Project

+## Problem Statement
+### Goal
+It is your job to predict the sales price for each house.
+For each Id in the test set, you must predict the value of the SalePrice variable.
+### Metric :
+Submissions are evaluated on Mean-Squared-Error,Root-Mean-Squared-Error, Mean Absolute Error, R2 (MSE, RMSE, MAE, R2).
+Submission File Format

 ## Overview
 This project focuses on predicting house prices using machine learning techniques.
 It involves data preprocessing, feature selection, model training, and evaluation to achieve accurate predictions.